Sexual and reproductive health

-Whilst sexual and reproductive health are deeply personal, there is no denying that they are heavily impacted by our relationships.
+Our relationships deeply impact our sexual and reproductive health.
 Part of looking after your sexual health is making smart choices about who you let into your life and having an open, honest and supportive relationship with your chosen partner.

-A healthy relationship is not only great for our mental wellbeing but it also means your partner will respect your choices when it comes to sexual health.
+A healthy relationship is not only great for our mental wellbeing but also means our partners respect our choices when it comes to sexual health.
 In an abusive relationship, they may have no regard for your wants and needs when it comes to contraception or pregnancy.

 Choice and safety are the pillars of sexual health.
 Any sexual activity should always be consensual, whether it’s with your partner or not.
-As a woman, you should not only get the choice of when to have sex or not but also when to get pregnant and when to use contraception.
-Whilst much of reproductive health is founded on helping people have healthy babies and pregnancies, it also means providing safe and sanitary care for those who don’t want to be pregnant.
-Access to safe abortions is just as important as access to peri-natal care or fertility advice when it comes to reproductive health.
+As a woman, you should get the choice of when to have sex or not, as well as when to get pregnant and whether to use contraception.
+While much of reproductive health is founded on helping people have healthy babies and pregnancies, it also means providing safe and sanitary care for those who don’t want to be pregnant.
+Access to safe abortions is just as important as access to peri-natal care or fertility advice.

 How to maintain good sexual and reproductive health

-There are many ways you can take a proactive approach to your sexual health.
-Here are a few things to bear in mind.
+Here are some ways to take a proactive approach to your sexual health:

 - Always use contraception when having sex.
-Even if you are on hormonal contraception, a condom should be worn to protect you from STIs.
+Even if you’re on hormonal contraception, use a condom to protect you from STIs.

 - Get regular STI tests.
 Many people avoid going to the doctor’s to have these routine check-ups, but they are essential to maintaining good sexual health.